crablab/dissertation/reports/final_report/final_report.md

 Several deliverables are provided.
 Basic installation instructions are provided below, more detailed usuage can be found in the User Manual in Appendix X.

+## Docker

+I originally experiemented in using Docker to package the Arduino dependencies and build environment.
+However issues with missing system libraries for timing within the container rendered this not possible.

+TODO: Write about dockerising the Flask application...

 <!-- 4.
 A description of how to run any software that you have submitted, including any